nakulsoneji/jkl/README.md

 mv "${PKG_ARCHIVE}/${P}" $BIN_DIR
 rm -rf ${BUILD_DIR}/*
 ```
-note: this technically just installs a binary and does not build it from source, but building it from source would still work with the package manager
+note: this technically just installs a binary and does not build it from source, but building it from source would still work with the package manager<br>
 Notice how I am using the environment variables for the github source code link.
-This will make updates much easier later.
+This will make updates much easier later.<br>
-Now, install with `jkl install <BIN_NAME>`
-The script will automatically terminate if there is an error
+Now, install with `jkl install <BIN_NAME>`.
+The script will automatically terminate if there is an error. <br>
 note: if you use `wget`, make sure you run it with 2>&1 or -q, as `wget` logs all output to stderr.
 This will trigger `jkl` to stop running and output an error.

 ### Updating:
-This package manager does not rely on community maintained repos like `apt`, `pacman`, or `choco`
-To update, change the folder version and run `jkl update <BIN_NAME>`
+This package manager does not rely on community maintained repos like `apt`, `pacman`, or `choco`.
+To update, change the folder version and run `jkl update <BIN_NAME>`<br>
 note: changing the folder verison will only work if you used the env vars for the version, and if build instructions haven't changed since the last release of the package.
-If so, then you willhave to make those changes manually.
+If so, then you willhave to make those changes manually.<br>

 ex.
 If bun updated from 1.0.20 to 1.0.21, I would run the following commands: